Has this article been insightful? Share it!

-There are several types of skull base tumours, which are generally categorised according to their location.
-The most common examples of skull base tumours are:
+There are several types of cerebral tumours, which are generally categorised according to their location.
+The most common examples of skull-base tumours are:

-A pituitary tumour is a growth located at the pituitary gland, which can be found at the small bony depression of the anterior skull base.
-These tend to be benign but may cause problems in pituitary hormone dysfunctions as well as eyesight impairment due to the compression of the optic nerve and pituitary gland.
+A pituitary tumour is a growth formed at the pituitary gland, which can be found at the small bony depression of the anterior skull-base.
+These tend to be benign but can lead to pituitary hormone dysfunctions as well as vision impairment due to the compression of the optic nerve and pituitary gland.

-There are many tumours arising from the tissue around the sellar and parasellar regions rather than the pituitary gland.
-The commonest tumours are craniopharyngioma, meningioma, Rathke Cleft cyst and very rarely, germinoma, lymphoma and granulomatous lesion arising from the sellar and parasellar areas.
+There are many tumours developing from the tissue around the sellar and parasellar regions rather than the pituitary gland.
+The most common tumours are craniopharyngioma, meningioma, Rathke Cleft Cyst and very rarely, germinoma, lymphoma and granulomatous lesions emerging from the sellar and parasellar areas.

-A clival lesion or tumour is a growth on the clivus, which forms part of the surface of the skull base.
+A clival lesion or tumour is a growth on the clivus, which forms part of the skull-base surface.

 These are growths found on the upper portion of the clivus, at the petroclival junction.
 Surgically, this can be a challenging area to reach.

 The cerebellopontine angle is a triangular space that can be found between the cerebellum and the pons.
-Any growths located in this space are known as cerebellopontine angle tumours.
+Any growths that develop in this area are known as cerebellopontine angle tumours.

-Craniocervical tumours grow where the skull meets the neck, particularly at the opening at the base of the skull, which is called the foramen magnum.
+Craniocervical tumours develop where the skull meets the neck, particularly at the foramen magnum, an opening at the base of the skull.

-The symptoms caused by a skull base tumour will vary greatly depending on the type, size, and location of the tumour.
-Some general symptoms to watch out for include:
+The symptoms of a cerebral tumour will vary greatly depending on its type, size, and location.
+Some general skull-base tumour symptoms to watch out for include:

-During your first consultation, your doctor will ask about your symptoms, your personal medical history, and your family medical history.
-If possible, you should describe what you were doing at the time that your symptoms occurred.
-Your doctor will also perform a basic physical examination and a neurological exam, which typically involves checking your vision, hearing, balance, and so on.
+During your first consultation, the doctor will ask about your symptoms, personal medical history, and family medical history.
+If possible, you should describe what you were doing at the time your symptoms started.
+Your doctor will also perform a basic physical examination and a neurological assessment, which typically involves checking your vision, hearing, balance, and so on.

-Depending on your symptoms and medical history, your doctor may suggest that you undergo one or more diagnostic tests, which can be scheduled for a later date.
-In such cases, you should allow some time for these tests to be done and for your doctor to evaluate the results.
+Depending on your symptoms and medical history, your doctor may recommend that you undergo one or more diagnostic tests, which can be scheduled for a later date.
+In such cases, you should allow some time for these tests to be completed and for your doctor to evaluate the results.

-This is similar to a normal MRI Brain, but with scans obtained at more frequent intervals to create a more detailed picture of the tumour.
+This is similar to a normal MRI Brain, but scans are obtained at more frequent intervals to get a more detailed picture of the tumour.

-A CT Sinus examines the paranasal sinus cavities and can help to accurately locate a skull base tumour.
+A CT Sinus examines the paranasal sinus cavities and can help locate a skull-base tumour accurately.

 This blood test will measure your hormone levels in cases of a suspected pituitary tumour.

-This a test that assesses your ability to hear, and is performed when a skull base tumour has resulted in hearing loss.
+This is a test that assesses your ability to hear, and it is performed when a skull-base tumour has resulted in hearing loss.

-Skull base tumours can be treated using radiation, chemotherapy, surgery, or a combination of the three.
-However, the first line of treatment is endoscopic transsphenoidal surgery.
+Skull-base or cerebral tumours can be treated with radiation, chemotherapy, surgery, or a combination of the three.
+However, the initial course of treatment is endoscopic transsphenoidal surgery.
+This outlines an endoscopic endonasal approach for tumour removal and skull-base repair.
+With this minimally invasive treatment, a skull-base tumour can be removed through the nose instead of opening the skull.

-When it comes to skull base tumours, it is important to get diagnosed early in order to increase your chances of successful treatment.
-If you are experiencing any of the symptoms associated with skull base tumours, please do not hesitate to see a doctor as soon as possible.
-Your doctor will be able to accurately diagnose your condition and find a treatment method that is best suited to your needs.
+When it comes to skull-base tumours, it is critical to get an early diagnosis to improve your chances of successful treatment.
+If you are experiencing any of the symptoms associated with skull-base tumours, do not hesitate to consult a doctor as soon as possible.
+Your doctor will be able to precisely diagnose your condition and recommend an effective course of treatment for you.
+Get in touch with us today to consult a Singapore neurosurgeon and receive personalised care for your medical requirements.

 Contact Us For More Information